min69u/Reforestation/README.md

-## Why did the barber win the race?
-He took a short cut.
+## What did the grape do when he got stepped on?
+He let out a little wine.